nats-io/nats-site/content/blog/nats-server-29-release.md

 - Subscribers of republished messages only care about the headers
 - Allow subscribers to perform a *direct get* for the messages they need the data payload (kind of a lazy/deferred data fetch)

-Like the direct get capability above, each republished message has the same set of headers injected into it as metadata from the origin stream.
+Like the direct get capability above, each republished message has the same set of headers injected into it as metadata from the origin stream with an additional one:

+- `Nats-Last-Sequence` - sequence number of the *prior* message for the subject

+This header is of particular interest since a client can use it to detect gaps for a given subject.
+A direct get can then be used to get the previous message for that subject.

 [subject-mapping]: https://docs.nats.io/nats-concepts/subject_mapping